GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

         mix ecto.migrate

-3. We'll add some very simple code to show that the application can access the database, by querying for and displaying the number of user records.
+3. Add some very simple code to show that the application can access the database, by querying for the number of user records.
     Open `lib/hello_web/controllers/page_controller.ex` and rewrite
     the `index` function as follows:

         def index(conn, _params) do
-          value = Hello.Repo.aggregate(Hello.User, :count, :id)
+          count = Hello.Repo.aggregate(Hello.User, :count, :id)
           conn
-          |> assign(:value, value)
+          |> assign(:count, count)
           |> render("index.html")
         end

-4. Display the value by inserting the following into the `lib/hello_web/templates/page/index.html.eex` template:

-        &lt;p&gt;Number of users: &lt;%= @value %&gt;&lt;/p&gt;
+    You can also display the value of `@count` by adding it to the template `lib/hello_web/templates/page/index.html.eex`.

-5. Recompile and run the app:
+4. Recompile and run the app:

         mix phx.server

-6. Visit [http://localhost:4000](http://localhost:4000) to verify that your new code is running.
+5. Visit [http://localhost:4000](http://localhost:4000) to verify that your new code is running.
 You can log into your database and add new rows, and reload the page to verify that the count has changed.